IdaLundholm/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Variable names
+variables 3-68 are extracted from the original accelerometer data.
+Variable 1 describes the activity that was performed during the measurements and variable 2 is a numeric value unique for every subject.

 1.  activity : factors with levels walking, walkingupstairs, walkingdownstairs, sitting, standing and laying
 2.  subject : numeric vector 1-30

-variables 3-68 (in order), extracted from original accelerometer data
 3.  tBodyAcc-mean()-X
 4.  tBodyAcc-mean()-Y
 5.  tBodyAcc-mean()-Z